 When will I get my room assignment?

-MTSU Housing uses a system called self-assignment for 90% of its application process.
+MTSU Housing uses a system called self-assignment for 90% of its applicants.
 As long as a student submits a completed housing application for Fall/Spring Housing before we enter the Waiting List (or July 1st ,whichever comes first), he or she will receive an email at their MTSU email account with a link for an upcoming self-assignment date.
 A tentative Self-Assignment schedule can be found on the Dates Page of our website.

-Current Residents: Reapplicants for housing typically will receive their self-assignment email within one week of their application complete date once this process begins in October.
-Self-assignment for current residents will begin in October for the upcoming academic year (both Fall and Spring terms) and will continue until February.
-After February 1, current residents and new residents will pick together and will be at competition for the remaining bed spaces on campus.
+Current Residents: Self-assignment for current residents will begin in Spring 2021 for the upcoming academic year (both Fall 2021 and Spring 2022 terms).
 A tentative Self-Assignment schedule for new students can be found on the Dates Page of our website.

 New Residents or current residents not participating in priority assignment: Self- assignment for new residents and late reapplicants will begin in Spring 2022 and will continue until the start of the Waiting List or July 1st, whichever comes first.
 Once a Waiting List begins or beginning July 1st, assignments will be made by the housing staff on a first come - first served basis to any remaining available space.
 All students, once assigned, can view their assignment on the “View My Assignment” Portal once they have an active room assignment for that term.

 The room/building I wanted is not available.
 Am I allowed to change rooms?

 Unfortunately we cannot guarantee availability of certain room types or facilities.
 However, students cancel and move rooms often.
 If you have self-assigned and not yet moved in, you can log into MT Housing Self-Assignment system to view the available spaces and make a change if you wish.